greguz/fluente/README.md

 ## Locking

 Any time a state is accessed, Fluente locks the object that acted.
 This way ensures that only the last version of the state is usable.
-Plus, inside the state may be present something not usable twice.
+This is because inside the state may be present something not usable twice.

 ```javascript
 const cZero = createCalculator(0) // cZero is unlocked